justanotherdot/justanotherdot/site/posts/What_Makes_A_Good_PR.md

 the chief tool a reviewer employs**.
 This can include, but is not limited to, probing to see if:

-* A thought is fully fleshed out
+* Is the thought fully fleshed out?
-* This implementation is the right one to make or is solving the right problem
+* Is this implementation correct for the problem it aims to solve?
-* There are changes that are principally unsound or dangerous
+* Are the changes sound and principled?
-* Any other general performance or semantic concerns might be present
+* Are there any performance or semantic concerns?

 I'm purposefully leaving out stylistic choices here as the discussion often leads to the argument around adoption of some automated code-formatting tool.